Project Overview

 Progress

 Ground anchors are high-strength steel elements drilled into stable ground behind the sheet piles.
-They provide temporary structural support to the excavation, ensuring the surrounding soil remains stable and bulk excavation activities can proceed safely.
+They provide temporary structural support to the excavation and ensure surrounding soil remains stable while bulk excavation works continue safely.

-Excavation and removal of bulk material from the site will continue to the full depth of the two-level basement, approximately 8 metres below the existing ground level.
+Bulk excavation across the site is continuing, with material being progressively exported to reach the final basement depth of approximately eight metres below the existing ground level.
 Increased traffic movements are expected during this period due to the export of excavated fill.

-Once operational, the Eastern Slip Lane will facilitate safe internal truck movements prior to exiting onto Anzac Parade.
-It will operate in conjunction with temporary driveway crossovers to minimise traffic impacts along Anzac Parade.
+Installation of the remaining hoarding along the Eastern Slip Lane (adjacent to Anzac Parade) is also underway.
+Once the gate has been installed, the ESL will allow trucks to move safely within the site before exiting onto Anzac Parade.
+This arrangement will operate in conjunction with temporary driveway crossovers to help minimise traffic impacts along Anzac Parade.

 Upcoming Works

-FDC will also be constructing temporary driveway crossovers onto Anzac Parade toward the end of February.
+FDC will be constructing temporary driveway crossovers onto Anzac Parade.
 These crossovers will facilitate the safe entry and exit of construction vehicles while helping to minimise disruption to normal traffic flow.

 Once the project approaches completion, the temporary crossovers will be removed and the roadway reinstated to its original condition.